The best trains in Italy: A Eurostar Italia ETR500 power car

 Option 1, Florence to Ljubljana & Zagreb using the Florence-Austria Nightjet sleeper train - the most time-effective option.

-Option 2, Florence to Ljubljana & Zagreb using daytime trains on the direct route through Trieste
+Option 3, Florence to Ljubljana & Zagreb on the historic direct route through Trieste

 Scenery between Trieste and Ljubljana